reshape/loader/README.md

 If you do this, you will want at least one other loader in order to integrate the returned source with webpack correctly.
 For most use cases, the [html-loader](https://github.com/webpack/html-loader) is recommended.
 If you want to export the html string directly for use in javascript or webpack plugins, we recommend the [source-loader](https://github.com/static-dev/source-loader).
 Whichever loader you choose, it should be the first loader, followed by reshape, as seen in the example above.

-## Producing Multiple Outputs from a Single files
+## Producing Multiple Outputs from a Single File

 The reshape loader is unique in its ability to take in a single source file, and compile multiple outputs with different options for each output.
 This ability can be very useful for cases in which a single template is used with a set of different locals to produce variants purely from a data input, such as for internationalization.